NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

 If the device state is `block` and we want to set it to `active`, i.e. the default value.
-The default behavior is to send to the device.
+The default behavior is to send to the device:

 ```
 no state block